silverstripe/cwp/docs/en/reference/rich-links.md

 ## Usage

-To use the feature, explicitly invoke the parser within the template.
+To use the feature, explicitly invoke the parser function within the template.

 	:::html
 	$Content.RichLinks

+You can also chain it with other functions to achieve more complex outputs.

+	:::html
+	$Content.RichLinks.LimitWordCountXML(10)

-Note: the ability might not work as expected on fields not edited with *HtmlEditorField*, as it relies on the content being provided in this specific format.
+Note: this parser might not work as expected on fields not edited with *HtmlEditorField*, as it relies on the content being provided in this specific format.

 ## Code